 🕊 Healing & growing from 2014

-For Brazil, World Cup 2010 was a painful experience that will probably leave scars for generations to come.
+For Brazil, World Cup 2014 was a painful experience that will probably leave scars for generations to come.
 On home soil, they were dumped out of the tournament 7-1 by eventual champions Germany on the darkest day in Brazilian football history.
 It was also their heaviest ever World Cup defeat.

 💺 Europe in the driving seat